Borv413/NHCE/README.md

 - Adds AVP visuals to New Horizons(Not yet in as of writing this)

 Community Resource Pack Compatibility
-- Adds support for custom resources for mods such as the USI catalogue, Extra-Planetary Launchpads & many more.
+- Adds support for custom resources for mods such as the USI catalogue, Extra-Planetary Launchpads & many more.(Not yet implemented)